Bye, Amazon Books

 Amazon is very convenient to use, but the convenience comes at a price.
 While the list of misconducts is long, the main burden redounds upon the workers in their warehouses and the communities that Amazon deprives of taxes.

-Furthermore, their Kindle eBooks have a severe restriction: Digital Rights Management (DRM).
+Furthermore, their Kindle ebooks have a severe restriction: Digital Rights Management (DRM).
 This enables Amazon to delete specific books or wipe a Kindle reader completely without justification.
-In effect, you never really own a Kindle book.
+In effect, you never really own a Kindle ebook, but license it.

-Luckily there are lots of more ethical alternatives, online and offline.
+Luckily there are lots of more ethical alternatives, online and offline, for physical books and ebooks (if you’re not familiar with ebooks but are curious, consult our little guide).
 For audiobooks, you can also have a look at these alternatives for Amazon’s Audible.

 Local Bookshops